 Over the course of living in the same house for years, you'll inevitably have the need to either replace a defective circuit breaker or add one to your electrical panel.
 That is, of course, if you have a circuit breaker panel, not a fuse panel.

-With so many different manufacturers of breaker panels, the prices of different brands of breakers vary. although circuit breakers appear similar, there are many differences between the brands.
-My advice is to never place a different brand circuit breaker in a circuit breaker panel of a different brand.
+With so many different manufacturers of breaker panels, the prices of different brands of breakersvary.
+Although circuit breakers appear similar, there are many differences between the brands.
+Never place a different brand circuit breaker in a circuit breaker panel of a different brand.
 Contrary to the belief that they are all the same and will work in any circuit breaker panel, the fact is just the opposite.
 Circuit breakers may actually fit, but not properly.
 So you may be wondering if just any old brand of a breaker will work in your electrical panel.
 Can you just buy the cheapest one and make it work?
 Obviously, the answer is no.

 Circuit breakers have markings stamped on the side of them and are usually located inside the panel cover door.
 There is a label that will tell you what type of breaker is needed for installation in that particular panel.
 On the market, there are home and commercial circuit breaker panels.
 Each has its own specific circuit breakers.
 Some just snap in while others actually bolt in.

 Installing a circuit breaker in a circuit breaker panel is easy enough, that is, as long as it is designed for that panel.
 Yes, there are some breakers that will actually fit in other manufacturers panels, but they are not warrantied by your panel's manufacturer and should not be used.

 Your local electrical supply shop, hardware store, or home improvement store will have a selection of appropriate electrical supplies to aid in your search.
 Normally, one or more of the employees can guide you to the right circuit breakers for the specific electrical panel you have in your home.